weaviate/weaviate-io/developers/weaviate/current/data-schema/datatypes.md

 # DataType: cross reference

-The cross-reference type is the graph element of Weaviate, you can create a link from one object to another.
+The `cross-reference` type is the graph element of Weaviate, you can create a link from one object to another.
 In the schema you can define multiple classes to which a property can point, in a list of strings.
 The strings in the `dataType` list of are names of classes that exist elsewhere in the schema.
-For example
+For example:

 ```json
 {